VitaeTeam/ViLight/plugins/README.rst

 plugin as well.
 If the feature you want to add introduces new dependencies in the code, then it should probably be a plugin.

 There are two types of plugins supported by Electron Cash.
+Vilight.
 The first is the internal plugin, currently offered under "Optional Features" in the Tools menu of the QT client.
 The second is the external plugin, which the user has to manually install, currently managed under "Installed Plugins" in the